MdMirajAnsari/InterviewNavigator/SQL SERVER/Sql-Concept.md

 ## Difference between cte and temp table

 The main differences are that **CTEs** are temporary, in-memory result sets for a single statement, improving readability, while **temp tables** are actual, physical tables stored in the `tempdb` that persist for a session and can be reused.
-CTEs are better for complex queries where readability is key, while temp tables are more efficient for large datasets or when the results need to be accessed multiple times.** **
+CTEs are better for complex queries where readability is key, while temp tables are more efficient for large datasets or when the results need to be accessed multiple times.

+## fork clause